URiem/worldtravellog/README.md

 ### Footer

-- Footer with a slogan, links to several of the developers pages and a copyright feature
+- Footer with a slogan, links to several of the developers pages and a copyright feature.
 - Footer is almost identical on all screen sizes.

 <img src="static/media/docs/footer.png" width="60%">